glouw/andvaranaut/art/README.md

 The artwork in the items folder are from DawnLike 16x16 tileset by Platino.

-The artowrk in the items folder is not compatible with dawn.pal pallete file when using grafx2.
+The artwork in the items folder is not compatible with dawn.pal pallete file when using grafx2.